Atyantik/pwa-srcset-loader/README.md

 You can specify the size of the placeholder as the value of the option (e.g. `placeholder=12`).
 By default, the size is 20px (width).

-## Results of an image loaded with srcset-loader
+## Results of an image loaded with pwa-srcset-loader

-An image imported with the `srcset-loader` returns an Object which contains the following properties:
+An image imported with the `pwa-srcset-loader` returns an Object which contains the following properties:

 ### `srcSet: string`